 Amy Bauer is a Professor of Legal Writing at the University of Colorado Law School.
 After earning her JD from William & Mary Law School in 2001, she clerked for the Honorable JoAnn Vogt of the Colorado Court of Appeals before practicing as a civil litigator.
 During her eight years as a civil litigator, her areas of practice were commercial litigation, employment litigation, and intellectual property litigation.
 A significant portion of her time in private practice was spent serving as national counsel to the Recording Industry Association of America and their member companies in lawsuits involving the illegal copying and distribution of sound recordings through online file-sharing programs.
 She also did pro bono work on cases involving prisoners' rights.
 During her time in private practice, she taught legal writing as an Adjunct Professor at the University of Denver Sturm College of Law.
 Since joining the University of Colorado Law School in 2010, Amy has taught Legal Writing I and II to first-year students, and has developed and taught courses in both Transactional Drafting and Depositions Skills.
 Since 2015, Amy has served of Director of the Tech Lawyer Accelerator (TLA) Program at Colorado Law, which in term has served as the basis for the Institute’s Basic Track curriculum.

-David Cambria is the Director of Global Operations in Law, Compliance, and Government Relations at Archer Daniels Midland.
+David joined Baker McKenzie from Archer Daniels Midland where he was the Director of Global Operations in Law, Compliance, and Government Relations.
 He obtained his JD from the University of Dayton School of Law in 1995 and became an Account Executive for The West Group.
-He later went on to serve in a variety of managerial and directorial positions, including:
+He later went on to serve in a variety of managerial and directorial positions.

 David has 20+ years of proven experience guiding strategic decisions and programs that transform, improve, grow and enhance law departments and operations.
 In his current position, he leads the law, compliance, insurance, and government relations operation function for a global Fortune 30 company operating in 160+ countries with the core focus of work centered on aligning departments and operations with an effective business strategy in step with targeted business objectives and goals.